sharanabasavamalipatil/student-performance-/README.md

 Claude AI processes & responds
 Toggle Voice On to hear responses (speech synthesis) Requires Google Chrome or Microsoft Edge browser

+Role: Project Lead / Team Lead

+As the Project Lead, I was responsible for planning, coordinating, and supervising the overall development of the Student Performance Prediction and Course Recommendation System.
+I ensured smooth collaboration among team members and maintained progress according to project timelines.

+Responsibilities
+Led the overall project planning and task distribution among team members Designed the project workflow and system architecture Coordinated frontend and backend integration Supervised development of the Random Forest machine learning model Managed backend development using Flask
+Reviewed code and ensured proper implementation of features Identified and resolved technical issues during development Monitored project progress and ensured timely completion Ensured proper documentation and repository management on GitHub Guided team members in debugging and improving code quality